smsuraj100/space-x/README.md

 ### Lighthouse scores

-I have implement the code spliting using lazy loading and suspebse.
+I have implement the code spliting using lazy loading and suspense.
 Performance score can be improved by using CDN URLs for serving images, which is taking significant amount of time.
 ![image](https://user-images.githubusercontent.com/16137686/101132901-c7e47b00-362d-11eb-8468-0c1546623f98.png)

 ### Live URL